ddvk/remarkable-hacks/patches/22048/readme.md

 ### patch_10.04
-- add current time (the timezone has to be set to have in local time e.g `timdatectl set-zone somezone` )
+- add current time (the timezone has to be set in order to have local time e.g `timdatectl set-timezone somezone` )
 - enable bookmarks in zen mode
 - page offset logic changed (Enter the page number you see to calculate the offset)
 - add option to disable buttons (Enables swipes if disabled)